NJ sports betting is back in a very big way.

 Here we are two weeks into August, and the NJ sports betting menu is overflowing.

 The Stanley Cup Playoffs got underway on Monday.
-And you may have heard the Philadelphia Flyers are one of the favorites.
+And you may have heard that the Philadelphia Flyers are one of the favorites.

-The NBA Playoffs start next week.
+The NBA playoffs start next week.
 MLB is in full swing for its shortened regular season.
 And of course, NFL betting season is now weeks away.

 In other words, NJ sportsbooks are likely looking at a record-setting August.

 Breaking down the numbers

 Here is a breakdown of the July NJ sports betting revenue numbers by operator:

 |Hard Rock (Hard Rock online, Bet365 NJ, Unibet)||$838,812||$ 17,546||$856,358|

 |Meadowlands (FanDuel, PointsBet)||$12,154,300||$1,932,746||$14,087,046|

 |Monmouth (William Hill, SugarHouse, TheScore Bet)||$1,599,710||$99,049||$1,698,759|